 “I’ve actually already started on that” is music to your manager’s ears—it means that instead of waiting for him or her to ask you to do something, you’ve already thought of it and taken action.

 And while it may be impossible to always read your manager’s mind, start by thinking back to your previous projects.
-When you turn in your monthly report, does your boss always throw in a “Can you also you graph some of these numbers for the PowerPoint slides?”
+When you turn in your monthly report, does your boss always throw in a “Can you also you graph some of these numbers?”
 Instead of waiting for that question to arise—again—complete the charts and turn them in with the report.

 Along the same lines, try to think about your department or company on a slightly higher level.
 Are you launching a new software update next week?
 You’ll probably need to get your department’s newest hire prepped for the impending influx of calls.
 Instead of waiting for your boss to ask you to go over those details with the new employee, take it upon yourself to teach him.